weaveworks/weave/site/operational-guide/concepts.md

 ## Peer Name

-Weave network peers are identified by a 48-bit value formatted like an ethernet MAC address, for example, `01:23:45:67:89:ab`.
+Weave Net peers are identified by a 48-bit value formatted like an ethernet MAC address, for example, `01:23:45:67:89:ab`.
 The 'peer name' is used for various purposes:

 * Routing of packets between containers on the overlay network